iHTCboy/notion-shortcuts-alfred-workflow/README.md

 - `now`: Open a new Notion window.
 - `nows`: Open a new Notion window to new Desktop space.
-- `nos`: Open search or jump to a recently viewed page.
+- `nof`: Open search or jump to a recently viewed page.
 - `no1`: Create an H1 heading.
 - `no2`: Create an H2 heading.
 - `no3`: Create an H3 heading.